Rajasri-kolli/Redacting-sensitive-data/README.md

       stats is the function which when called gives you a brief analysis of the process, here suppose it gives you the count of number of words redacted in each function.

+Final test cases are run using  "pipenv run python -m pytest" which checks for the validity of code .